script-fu/artbox/content/hub/feature-test/folder/Resource-Control.md

 - **Preferences Folder Options:**
    - Added a GUI to add, deactivate, or remove folder paths for a sets of resources, allowing quick control over in session resources.

+- **Resource Filtering:**
+   - Added Preference option, Interface > Resource Filtering > Enable Resource Filtering and Tagging.
+This allows the user who does not use the filtering to have a simpler GUI.

 ### **Benefits**